 Exhibitions in the Suraci Gallery showcase regional and national artists; support art faculty work and scholarship; provide degree research and documentation opportunities for current and alumni art students; and foster community outreach projects and interests.

-The Suraci Gallery also houses Marywood's Permanent Collection of fine and decorative art.
+The Suraci Gallery also houses Marywood's permanent collection of fine and decorative art.
 The Asian Collection consists of ceramics, furniture, netsukes, inro, ivories, and prints.
 Bronze and marble sculpture, paintings, ceramics, glass, and French ivories comprise the 19th Century Collection.
-Religious icons, furniture, and 20th century works round out the collection.
+Religious icons, furniture, and 20th century works round out the Suraci Collection.

 The Suraci Gallery is located on the second floor of the Shields Center for Visual Arts.